rrva/fb-search-results/README.md

 The first option shows a window of the bot working, so you can see what's doing.

-The second option is like the previous option but this will give you more depth information about the bot actions.
+The second option does the same like the previous option but this option also will give you more depth information about the bot actions.

 # Disclaimer